Good University Guide 2023

 Telephone

-The main campus in Lancaster is set in parkland a short walk from the city centre and caters for courses in education, health, sport and business.
-The £9 million Sentamu teaching and learning building has a 200-seat lecture theatre and the restaurant has panoramic views towards Morecambe Bay.
-The library has bookable study rooms, individual booths and laptops for loan.
-Teaching facilities include sport performance labs, ambulance simulators and teacher training rooms.
+In Lancaster, the £9 million Sentamu teaching and learning building has a 200-seat lecture theatre and there are views towards Morecambe Bay from the restaurant.
+In the library there are bookable study rooms, individual booths and laptops for loan.
+Teaching facilities include sports performance laboratories, ambulance simulators and teacher training rooms.

 The Workington campus provides graduate courses in decommissioning, reprocessing and managing nuclear waste and has specialist facilities.
 The university is a partner in the National College for Nuclear and the Project Academy for Sellafield.